 Hardware without own locations: You define their locations at shadowtrack in Racemap.

 Racemap processes data from your timing system into an amazing race visualization.
-With our AI-based features you apply Predictive Tracking efficiently and flexible.
+With our AI-based features you apply Predictive Tracking flexible and efficient.

 Mapping within 30 m distance to shadowtrack: